 As a journalist (writing and photography) I covered a wide range of topics, including business, economics, finance, politics, arts, culture, sports, travel, drugs, sex and rock & roll.
 I once even wrote an advice to the lovelorn column for a bi-lingual English and Chinese fashion magazine.

 I've had five books traditionally published so far—a biography of a killer baseball player, and a series of four detective thrillers based on stories that I covered as a journalist in Asia.
 There have also been a number of short story publications.
 I currently have a fictional, three-part, coming-of-age novel / memoir set in Los Angeles prowling for a publisher.
-My new photography and writing book about street art in Bogota, Colombia will be published in late 2022 or in 2023.
-(More information about that can be found on bogotawalls.com.)
+My book about Bogota, Colombia as seen through the mediums of writing and photography of its street art, is in the works.
+Look for more information about it here.

 Reading Moby Dick, a lot of sitting on my ass in front of a keyboard and some brutal editors made me a writer.